 Lots of people in the department are involved and bringing their unique talents and knowledge to bear.

 The name 'yurt' originated from a Turkic word meaning the imprint left when the structure is moved.

 Here are a few early snaps from the first week of our project....

 Peter Torok (physicist and electrical engineer) and I test to see if we can make an LCD from an old monitor work with an overhead projector.
 This is the basis for our system, except the electric bulb will be replaced by daylight gathered from outside - camera obscura style.
 Here in our proof of principle we are projecting onto the ceiling of Peter's office.

 The roof will be made of flexible organic photovoltaic fabric.
 Jenny Nelson, physicist and expert in solid state and solar technologies has calculated that it will generate enough power to run the sound, video and LCD - even on a cloudy day.

 Above, quantum information theorist, David Jennings, talks through some possible ideas for imagery that will decorate the outside.
 Here we draw schematics for quantum entanglement, quantum field theory and engineered quantum energy levels.

 Here are two small art proofs.
 I have been exploring the expressive possibilities of lino printing - a new technique for me.
 Maybe this way of working will inform the final artwork designs for the exterior of the little cinema.
-Here is a version of "there is always the chance of an unexpected result that will shake the world" and "yellow interference pattern".
+Here is a version of "there is always the chance of an unexpected result that will shake the world".